 My cousin sent me photos of the games in the sea before we left, it looked like something from the TV show ‘wipe out’ and I told her hubby would love it.
 She said it cost 3 euros per person and the restaurant there was nice.

-But hey, it was nuff hot!
+But hey, it was really hot!
 That’s my excuse for not remembering (“,)

-One of my cousins had gone a few days before and said he rented buggies to get him over the rocky terrain, but he also said there were specific transfers that took you over to the beach too.
+One of my cousins had gone a few days before and said he rented buggies to get him over the rocky terrain.
+He also said there were specific transfers that took you over to the beach too.

-He told us to follow the signs to Paphos and when we got to the first roundabout in Paphos we should follow the signs to Polis.
+We were told to follow the signs to Paphos.
+When we would get to the first roundabout in Paphos we should follow the signs to Polis.

 Only 1 problem.